 Experts recommend developing a drug-free, alcohol-free lifestyle to avoid relapse and stay sober.
-They mean that a drug-free lifestyle is to substitute healthy activities for the bad behaviors you have developed in the past.
+They mean that a drug-free lifestyle replaces healthy activities with the destructive behaviors you have developed in the past.

 For instance, many individuals undergoing recovery realized that they need to make a new set of friends who don’t drink alcohol.
 They also believe that hanging out with their old circle is not good if they want to stay sober.

-When you allow your kids to drink non-alcoholic beer, it is the same as allowing them to develop a lifestyle that could lead to alcoholism in the future.
+Allowing your kids to drink non-alcoholic beer is the same as allowing them to develop a lifestyle that could lead to alcoholism.

-It is mainly that non-alcoholic beverages still contain alcohol even with minimal amounts.
+It is mainly that non-alcoholic beverages contain alcohol, even with minimal amounts.
 It would help if you kept your child sober by not allowing them to drink such drinks.

 Also, sharing a conversation while drinking beer with your old friends in the same places you drink is the same as your old lifestyle.
-When you continue doing these things, you are not developing new healthy habits.
+You are not developing new healthy habits when you continue doing these things.

 The Benefits Of Non-Alcoholic beer